cloudamqp/terraform-provider-cloudamqp/docs/data-sources/plugins.md

 * `id`      - The identifier for this resource.
 * `plugins` - An array of plugins.
 Each `plugins` block consists of the fields documented below.
+* `sleep` - (Optional) Configurable sleep time (seconds) for retries when requesting information about plugins.
+Default set to 10 seconds. *Available from v1.29.0*
+* `timeout` - (Optional) - Configurable timeout time (seconds) for retries when requesting information about plugins.
+Default set to 1800 seconds. *Available from v1.29.0*

 ___